-Component manufacturers: why are your emails not getting read?
+Component manufacturers: why are your emailing not getting read?

 You are in the middle of creating your next email marketing campaign, and you feel certain this one will hit the mark.
 That being said, your last email campaigns were not as successful as you had hoped.
 What makes you think it will be different this time?